Skip navigation

 Some side effects can be serious.
 If you experience any of the following symptoms or those listed in the IMPORTANT WARNING or SPECIAL PRECAUTIONS section, call your doctor immediately:

-Fluoxetine may decrease appetite and cause weight loss in children.
-Your child's doctor will watch his or her growth carefully.
+Fluoxetine may decrease appetite and decrease weight gain in children.
 Talk to your child's doctor if you have concerns about your child's growth or weight while he or she is taking this medication.
-Talk to your child's doctor about the risks of giving fluoxetine to your child.

 Fluoxetine may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.